ahmedsza/AzPSFunctionGitLab/README.md

 # Deploy Powershell Azure Function with GitLab

-This is an example of taking a hello world Azure Powershell function and deploying with GitLab Pipeline
+This is an example of taking a hello world Azure Powershell function and deploying with GitLab Pipeline.
+The pipeline also creates the storage acount and Azure Function (simple infra as code using az cli).
+Technically just needs an empty resource group.
+A Service principal should be created - and the pipeline logs in with that account to create the resources and deploy the code.

 Steps